BitBurrow/BitBurrow.github.io/docs/hub.md

 ---
-title: How to set up your own BitBurrow hub
+title: How to set up a BitBurrow hub
 ---

 ## NOTE: THIS SOFTWARE DOES NOT EXIST YET